-The TOE is finalized after the Initialisation resp.
-Pre-Personalisation phase.
-Delivery is performed from the Initialisation facility to the Personalisation facility by a secured transport to a specific person of contact at the Personalisation site.
-Furthermore, the Personaliser receives information about the Personalisation commands and process requirements.
-To ensure that the Personaliser receives this evaluated version, the procedures to start the Personalisation process as described in the Administrator's Guide [12] have to be followed.
+The TOE is finalized at the end of phase 2 according to the MRTD BAC PP [7].
+Delivery is performed from the initialization facility to the personalisation facility as a secured transport to a specific person of contact at the personalization site.
+The TOE itself will be delivered as an initialized module but without hardware for contactless interface.
+The inlay production including the application of the antenna is not part of the TOE and takes part after the delivery to the personalization site.
+Furthermore, the personalizer receives information about the personalization commands and process requirements.
+To ensure that the personalizer receives this evaluated version, the procedures to start the personalisation process as described in the User's Guide [11] have to be followed.